All Programs

 BeReady - the digital series for Top Executives

-This digital series is part of the Top Executives Specials’, which are board-sponsored and by invitation only.
+This digital series is part of the Top Executives Specials', which are board-sponsored and by inivation only.
 Eligible persons will be automatically invited to participate on a regular basis.
+However, the recordings are available for everyone at Bertelsmann.

 Investment